-Our team has been busier than ever, becoming B Corp Certified, migrating our clients over to Evidence Based portfolios, passing exams, pivoting to home-based working, all whilst ensuring our clients are well informed of the latest updates.
+Our team has been busier than ever, becoming B Corp Certified, migrating our clients over to Evidence-Based portfolios, passing exams, and pivoting to home-based working, all whilst ensuring our clients are well informed of the latest updates.
 We’ve even played some virtual bingo!

-Overall, it has been a record-breaking year all round, but we are determined to enter 2021 in good spirits and we hope you are too.
+Overall, it has been a record-breaking year all around, but we are determined to enter 2021 in good spirits and we hope you are too.

 This document is marketing material for a retail audience and does not constitute advice or recommendations.
 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.